PIYUSHSRI053/voting_system/README.md

-You’re right — that previous README was still “student-level.”
-It explains, but it doesn’t **sell** your project or build credibility.

-Here’s a **proper, polished, recruiter-grade README** — structured like real projects on GitHub that actually get attention.

----

 # 🗳️ Voting System

 A web-based voting application built using **React.js** that allows users to cast votes through a simple and interactive interface.
 The project focuses on frontend design, state management, and handling user interactions in a voting workflow.